ammeir/hurrican/README.md

 -If you are on Windows, install [MSYS2](http://msys2.org) command shell
 -Clone hurrican repo into a folder somewhere
 -Build and install dependencies vitaGL, vitaShaRK and mathneon
--Compile and package:
+-Compile:
   cmake "your hurrican repo folder" -DBUILD_TYPE=Release
   make

 For a debug version replace Release with Debug.

 ### Performance
 This port needs a lot more optimization.
 Vita struggles when there are lots of particles in the air and in certain boss fights.
 But you can get a decent performance if you set the detail level to low/medium.
-Overclocking to maximum 500 MHz also helps.

 ### Known issues
 -Frame drops in some parts of the game